davidmcclure/textplot/README.md

 1. Get the set of token offsets in the document where the term appears.

-1. Using kernel density estimation, compute a probability density function (PDF) that represents the word's distribution across the X-axis of the document.
-For example, here are some words from _War and Peace_:
+1. Using kernel density estimation, compute a probability density function (PDF) that represents the word's distribution across the document.
+Eg, from _War and Peace_:

   ![War and Peace](notes/mental-maps/figures/war.png)